 Price: The entrance is free.

 Access: RER B and C, Saint-Michel – Notre-Dame station, metro Saint-Michel (line 4), Cité (line 4) or Cluny – La Sorbonne (line 10).

-For more information about the cathedral, you can check its official website. (in french)
+For more information about the cathedral, you can check its official website (website in French)

 Access: Metro Anvers (line 2) or Abbesses (line 12) then take the funicular or the stairs.

-Biggest cemetery of Paris, le Père Lachaise cemetery is also one of the most famous of the world.
-Many celebrities are buried there, like Edith Piaf, Eugène Delacroix, Jim Morrison, Oscar Wilde, Jean de la Fontaine or Molière.
-You will then be able to pay your respects to these icons!
+Many celebrities are buried here such as Edith Piaf, Eugène Delacroix, Jim Morrison, Oscar Wilde, Jean de la Fontaine or Molière.

 Access: 16, rue du Repos, 75020 Paris.
 Metro Philippe Auguste (line 2)